BVG Class E: EI trains

-Prototypes of a new class of U-Bahn trains were drawn up beginning in 1952, and after the West Berlin BVG permitted to take exact measurements and detailed photographs of one of their Class C vehicles in 1954, LOWA in Ammendorf designed and built two new motor cars from 1955 to 1957.
-Until 1956 these were simply known as 18-Meter-Wagen (18 metre cars), after consultation with BVG West who developed their Class D at the same time as Class E. The electrical equipment was supplied and installed by LEW Hennigsdorf.
+Prototypes of a new class of U-Bahn trains were drawn up beginning in 1952, and after the West Berlin BVG was permitted to take exact measurements and detailed photographs of one of their Class C vehicles in 1954, LOWA in Ammendorf designed and built two new motor cars from 1955 to 1957.
+Until 1956 these were simply known as 18-Meter-Wagen (18 metre cars), after consultation with the BVG West who developed their Class D at the same time as Class E. The electrical equipment was supplied and installed by LEW Hennigsdorf.

 The new vehicles were a steel frame construction with a rounded roof and four double sliding doors for passengers on each side.
 There were also doors for the driver and escape doors at the non-driving ends.
 Instead of ventilation flaps in the windows, pressure ventilation was used.
 Each car had four motors of 100 kW each, rheostatic brakes and electrically controlled pneumatic brakes.
 Scharfenberg couplers were used, and the vehicles were equipped with multiple unit traction control.

 Because of the steel construction, the vehicles weighed almost 40 tonnes each and were, therefore, heavier than those of Class C. This and various other shortcomings were the reason why no production models of those trains were built.
 Although the RAW in Schöneweide was tasked with fixing some of the faults and building two matching trailers, a lack of capacity prevented this, and the vehicles were stabled in 1961.
 One was later used as a storage room, the other as a mess room for apprentices.
 In late 1988, both cars were scrapped.

 EII trains

-While Class EI was designed and built, BVG already planned an improved Class EII as a lightweight construction based on the experiences with the prototypes and with BVG Class D. Waggonbau Ammendorf was tasked with the design on 18 February 1959.
+While the Class EI was designed and built, BVG already planned an improved Class EII as a lightweight construction based on the experiences with the prototypes and with the Class D. Waggonbau Ammendorf was tasked with the design on 18 February 1959.
 The dimensions differed only little from those of the vehicles of the Moscow Metro, signifying plans to export such cars.
 After the border to West Berlin was closed on 13 August 1961, the traffic flows in Berlin changed such that passenger numbers on Route A significantly increased, and the vehicles transferred to route E were now missing on the narrow profile route.
 Hence, the plans for an EII type train were dropped in 1962.
 A faster and easier option was the conversion of S-Bahn vehicles which had become surplus to demand because of the boycott of the S-Bahn in West Berlin.
 This resulted in the numerous Class EIII.